zlatanvasovic/hackwork/README.md

 `etc/` isn't in default directory organization, it's just place where configuration file lies.

+## Contributing

+### Reporting issues

+I only accept issues that are bug reports or feature requests.
+Bugs must be isolated and reproducible problems that I can fix within the Hackwork core.
+It may not be reproducible 100% of the time, but if you can provide proof, we'll look into it.
+We can't fix errors with your web server, but we can help.
+Please read the following guidelines before opening any issue.

+* **Search for existing issues.** To be honest, it's painful to go through a lot of duplicate issues.
+You help me out a lot by first checking if someone else has reported the same issue.
+Also, the issue may have already been resolved with a fix available.
+* **Be sure that the bug is in the Hackwork core.** We can't fix errors with your web server, sorry.
+We can help, though.
+If you report a bug in Microsoft Office, we'll just go wtf and delete the report.
+* **Share as much information as possible.** Tell us what operating system and web server you're using, what customizations you did and other important factors where appropriate.
+Include the steps with which you can reproduce the bug, if possible.

+### Pull requests

+* **Don't pollute your pull request with unintended changes.** Don't rewrite our whole code in just one pull request.
+* If possible, share which servers your code has been tested in before submitting a pull request.

+### Coding standards

+#### Golden rule

+> All code in any code base should look like a single person typed it, no matter how many people contributed.

+#### Wrapping code

+There isn't strict limit for lenght of code lines.
+120 characters are maximum, 80 characters are recommended.

+#### Writing text

+Always writing sentences, including headings and code comments, in sentence case, never in title case.

+### Writing code

+* 2 spaces (no tabs)
+* Newline after namespace
+* Group uses
+* Opening braces for functions and classes go on the function (class) name line, and closing braces go on the next line after the body
+* Space before opening brace (`{`) in functions and classes
+* Omit closing tag in PHP only files
+* Keywords in lower case
+* Put a space before opening brace (`(`) in keyword functions, otherwise don't do it

+### License

+By contributing your code, you agree to license your contribution under the MIT license.

 ## Bonuses

 * Hackwork isn't server-specific, so you can run it on whatever server you